"Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it."

 - Is it my responsibility to find permanent housing for this student?

 No. The student should have received information on finding housing from the Office of International Education.
-As well, we have housing information for the student in the packet you will receive.
+We also have housing information for the student in the packet you will receive.
 You are always welcome to help out a student in this process if you wish, but it is not required.

-- My friend offered to take a student for 4 days, and she ended up staying 2 weeks.
+- My friend offered to take a student for 4 days, and they ended up staying 2 weeks.

-This student was definitely taking advantage of your friend, and we never permit that it if we know about it.
-The problem is that IFI volunteers are so nice that they feel guilty if they “complain” about a student!
-Please let us know if a student is overstaying her welcome, pushing you to do something you are uncomfortable with, or asking for things.
-We are here to help you, the volunteer, as well as the students.
+Please let us know if a student is overstaying their welcome, pushing you to do something you are uncomfortable with, or making unexpected requests.
+We are here to help our volunteers, as well as the students.

 - I don’t have a spare bedroom, but the student could share my son’s bedroom or sleep on a couch.
 Would this work?